-Beto Vasconcelos, based in São Paulo and Brasília, is an ASG Senior Advisor.
+Beto Vasconcelos is an ASG Senior Advisor.
 He draws on his extensive experience in both the public and private sectors to advise firm clients on corporate strategy, construction of public policy, and legislative and regulatory matters.

 Mr. Vasconcelos served as the National Secretary of Justice in Brazil, where he was responsible for national anti-corruption strategy and supervised international cooperation on that issue.
 Previously, he served as Vice Minister and General Counsel of the Executive Office of the President of Brazil, where he worked to develop regulatory frameworks across a variety of industries.